 Step 4: Register your business

 After sorting out your business plan, it’s time for you to decide on what type of business suits you best.
-Here are the three types of business that are most commonly registered for in Malaysia:
+Here are the three types of businesses that are most commonly registered in Malaysia:

 Sole Proprietorship | Partnership | Sendirian Berhad |